BillJr99/Ursinus-CIE100-Fall2024/_pages/syllabus.md

   authors: "Joan Roughgarden"
   isrequired: true

-objectives:
+goals:
-- objective: "Students will develop habits of self-reflection about what matters to them."
+- goal: "Students will develop habits of self-reflection about what matters to them."
-- objective: "Students will become active participants in a campus intellectual community."
+- goal: "Students will become active participants in a campus intellectual community."
-- objective: "Students will become better critical readers of texts from a wide range of disciplines, cultures and time periods."
+- goal: "Students will become better critical readers of texts from a wide range of disciplines, cultures and time periods."
-- objective: "Students will become more skilled participants in group discussions."
+- goal: "Students will become more skilled participants in group discussions."
-- objective: "Students will become better writers."
+- goal: "Students will become better writers."

 grade_breakdown:
 - category: "Writing"